AstRonin/sgi/README.md

     This protocol is common for connect to [PHP (FPM)](http://php.net/manual/en/install.fpm.php).
 - [uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/Protocol.html).
     This protocol is the native protocol used by the [uWSGI](https://uwsgi-docs.readthedocs.io) server.
-    See Sample 3 for more details.
+    See 3-th sample for more details.

+Application be able to create connect through the proxy, now support SOCKS5 protocol, and you can send message, for example through the [Tor](https://torproject.org/).
+@see Configuration section.

 ## Base components